 🎉 Congratulations to our retiring staff members and those moving on to new adventures!
 We send a heartfelt thank you to long-time teacher Tressa Padgett and bus driver Peter Owen on their well-earned retirements.
 We also wish the very best to kindergarten teacher Tiana Warren and 2nd grade teacher Lisa Shell as they take on exciting new opportunities.
 All four were honored at our end-of-year staff potluck, where they received custom drums signed by the entire staff—a Hood Canal tradition!
 In addition, Tressa was gifted a beautiful Hood Canal–branded plate, and Pete received a fantastic branded cutting board to celebrate their many years of service.
 You will all be deeply missed! 💙🖤 Thank you for the lasting impact you’ve made on our students, families, and community.

-21 days ago, Hood Canal School District
+about 2 months ago, Hood Canal School District

 staff member receives drum